 If you purchased a dip belt that turned out to be smaller than you anticipated, this method should be ideal.
 Using the chain to directly connect between the belt’s sides will tighten the belt in place, no matter how short it is.

-However, if you hook a super heavy weight to the chain, the belt might feel so tight that it disrupts your exercise.
+However, if you hook super heavy weights to the chain, the belt might feel so tight that it disrupts your exercise.

 Method #2: The V-Shape